gservers/boxduino/README.md

 ## BOXduino - the first Arduino powered e-cigarette!

 Suprise is coming, stay tuned! :D
+Scheme is OUT OF DATE, couple of things were changed!

 Currently working:
   * Sleep / Power on - makes BOXduino more powersaving!